derekwacks/cog_comp_fin/README.md

 #### Main files:

+- SRN_Code/srn.go: builds the network, and runs the simulation

 - main.py: orchestrates the whole show (undertaking image pre-processing, etc.)

 - face_maker.py: provides helper functions to create dataframes and CSV files to read into the emergent network's input layer